4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 Life duration (in minutes) of inactive processes associated with sessions.
 At the end of the timeout, the process is killed on the server, the `On Web Close Process` database method is called, then the session context is destroyed.

-Default: 480 minutes (pass 0 to restore the default value)
+Por defecto: 480 minutos (pase 0 para restaurar el valor por defecto)

 ## Tiempo de espera de las sesiones inactivas